 Behavior formulas may have both rational and irrational components (irrational behavior is defined as situations where some contract holders may not always act in their best financial interest).
 The rational component should be dynamic, but the concept of rationality need not be interpreted in strict financial terms and might change over time in response to observed trends in contract holder behavior based on increased or decreased financial efficiency in exercising their contractual options.

-Options that are ancillary to the primary product features may not be significant drivers of behavior.
+Options that are ancillary to the primary product features may or may not be significant drivers of behavior.
 Whether an option is ancillary to the primary product features depends on many things, such as:

 a.
 For what purpose was the product purchased?